ModernRetroDesign/z2revamp/README.md

 A 200% overclock is recommended but not necessary.
 Set 'Additional scanlines before NMI' to 262.
 This option is located in the Emulation settings under Overclock.

+A 32 pixel overscan is required to be applied to the top otherwise you will have a giant black bar on the upper part of the screen!

 # To-Do (in no particular order)

-Finish experience bar percentages to 9000 (currently stops at 800)

 Refine dialog boxes to reveal text as per orginal game